8 things you (absolutely) need to know before opening a restaurant (true story!)

 "Loving food and being a restaurateur are 2 different things."

-"Budgets are high, margins are thin, hours are long, customers are demanding, the competition is there..." lists Jean, at the helm of several brunches around Paris.
+"Budgets are high, margins margins are thinThe hours are long, the customers are demanding, the competition is there..." says Jean, who runs a number of brunches in Paris.
 "But above all, being passionate about cooking isn't enough. "

 In the land of gastronomy, many French people dream of creating their own concept.
 But running a restaurant is a very different reality from what you see on Top Chef.